heinoskov/huawei-solar-battery-optimizations/README.md

 - `sensor.batteries_state_of_capacity` (from Huawei Solar Integration)
 - `sensor.inverter_active_power_control` (from Huawei Solar Integration)

+## Available Automations

+The package includes the following automations to manage and optimize your Huawei solar battery system:

+1. `hsbo_daily_battery_optimization`:
+   - Runs daily at 6:00 AM
+   - Performs the battery optimization analysis for the upcoming day
+   - Calculates energy thresholds/pricing, analyzes hourly forecast data, and generates a summary of recommendations

+2. `hsbo_set_battery_charge_time`:
+   - Runs daily at 6:05 AM
+   - Sets the optimal time to charge the battery based on the daily optimization results

+3. `hsbo_calculate_next_day_charging_at_9_pm`:
+   - Runs daily at 9:00 PM
+   - Calculates the charging strategy for the next day
+   - Determines required grid charging and recommends working mode for the following day

+4. `hsbo_comprehensive_daily_mode_management`:
+   - Runs every 5 minutes and at specific trigger points
+   - Manages the mode of the system throughout the day based on various factors:
+     - EV charging status
+     - Time of day
+     - Solar production vs. house load
+     - Spot prices
+     - Seasonal considerations
+   - Handles working mode switches for:
+     - EV charging optimization
+     - Transitioning between TOU, Maximize Self-Consumption, and Fully Fed to Grid modes
+     - Adapting to changes in solar production and house load
+     - Managing grid export based on spot prices
+   - Provides detailed logging of mode changes and reasons

+These automations work together to provide a comprehensive, adaptive system that optimizes your solar battery usage, maximizes self-consumption, and manages grid interaction based on current conditions and forecasts.

+## Available Scripts

+The package includes the following scripts for managing and optimizing your Huawei solar battery system:

+1. `hsbo_calculate_energy_thresholds`: Calculates the average, high, and low energy price thresholds for the day.

+2. `hsbo_analyze_hourly_data`: Analyzes the hourly solar production forecast and electricity prices, making decisions about battery charging and grid selling.

+3. `hsbo_process_hourly_data`: Processes data for a specific hour, determining whether to sell to the grid, charge the battery, or use the energy.

+4. `hsbo_update_hourly_recommendation`: Updates the recommendation for a specific hour based on the decision made in the hourly data processing.

+5. `hsbo_generate_summary`: Generates a summary of the battery optimization analysis, including potential grid selling, battery charging, and recommendations.

+6. `hsbo_set_working_mode_to_default_tou_periods`: Sets the system to use default Time-of-Use (TOU) periods, configuring charging and discharging times.

+7. `hsbo_set_working_mode_to_fully_fed_to_grid`: Sets the system to feed all generated power to the grid.

+8. `hsbo_set_working_mode_to_maximise_self_consumption`: Sets the system to maximize self-consumption of generated power.

+9. `hsbo_set_working_mode_to_tou_and_disable_battery_charging_and_discharging`: Sets a special TOU mode where battery charging and discharging are disabled.

+10. `hsbo_disable_grid_export`: Disables exporting power to the grid.

+11. `hsbo_enable_grid_export`: Enables exporting power to the grid.

+12. `hsbo_calculate_next_day_charging`: Calculates the charging strategy for the next day, including required grid charging and recommended working mode.

+These scripts are used in various automations within the package and can also be called manually or incorporated into your own custom automations as needed.

 ## Lovelace card

 You can use the following lovelace card to show all entities related to HSBO using the [custom auto entities card](https://github.com/thomasloven/lovelace-auto-entities):